Nuxstep/nativescript-plugins/packages/nativescript-spotify/README.md

 ## Setup

-**Not** available on npm yet, but soon you'll be able to add to your project with:
+Add the plugin to your NativeScript project with:

 ```bash
 ns plugin add @nuxstep/nativescript-spotify